levisawatz/Levitating-Saucer/README.md

 This was a fun and challenging project done as part of the U of C ENEL400 design course.
+Awarded "favorite project" by my professor.
 It involved many interesting technical aspects of electrical engineering including:
 - Analog circuit design
 - PID control
 - PCB design